 With Phone for Business, users have complained that international calling rates are more expensive compared to other VoIP providers.
 Additionally, you can only access the service through a desk phone, meaning you can’t take any phone calls or texts with you on the go.

-If you want a digital phone solution that works on business mobile devices, AT&T also provides Office@Hand — an enterprise cloud-based system with calling, texting, and video tools.
+If you want a digital phone solution that works on business mobile devices, AT&T also has Office@Hand — an enterprise cloud-based system with calling, texting, and video tools.
 This solution was built on top of RingCentral, which we’ve already covered here.
 However, AT&T provides far fewer tools than the platform on which it’s based.

 The largest dealbreaker for small businesses: The basic plan ($10 per user per month) requires a 100-user minimum for the advertised price.
 The actual cost for fewer users is not available online.

 Plus, you can only access four features unless you upgrade to the next tier.
-You can’t even use Office@Hand on your mobile phone unless you upgrade to the Standard plan ($27 per user per month if you have on 100 or more users on your team).
+You can’t even use AT&T Office@Hand on your mobile phone unless you upgrade to the Standard plan ($27 per user per month if you have on 100 or more users on your team).

 Unfortunately, Office@Hand isn’t highly reviewed.
 Past users say the platform was hard to set up and tough to navigate intuitively.
 Plus, all calls and messages live in separate inboxes, which makes it more difficult to follow up with your customers.